York, Western Australia: Attractions

-The town is popular with walkers, cyclists, and photographers.
-Faversham House, Laurelville, the Imperial Hotel, the York Racecourse, and the Olive Branch provide a venue for weddings and small conferences or other corporate events, as does Lavendale Farm.

 York offers a splendid wildflower garden behind Faversham House, as well as Avon Park, next to the town on the river, and Peace Park.

 The York Agricultural Show and The York Festival are normally held in September and October each year.

 Heritage buildings

 With its hamlet Bland's Town, York has buildings from each decade from the early settlers (1830s and 1840s), the convict period (1850s and 1860s), the coming of rail (1885), the Gold Rush (1887 to 1900), and the Federation boom, culminating in the York Town Hall (1911).

 Faversham House, overlooking the north end of Avon Terrace, is one of the grandest surviving Colonial homes in the State.

 More than 200 buildings or sites in York are heritage listed, most within the town itself.
 Many of York's older homes and buildings have now been restored and, while some have retained their original use (e.g. the York Post Office), others have been adaptively re-used with success, such as the former York Primary School (1886).